ISISComputingGroup/ibex_developers_manual/Script-generator-high-level-design.md

 ```
 (this is not necessarily the final API)

-We would probably define some default "Actions", but instrument scientists would be responsible for writing and maintaining their own instrument-specific actions (in a similar way to the current instrument scripts).
+We would probably supply some default `ActionsDefinition`s, but instrument scientists would be responsible for writing and maintaining their own instrument-specific actions (in a similar way to the current instrument scripts).

 # User interface